netspective-studios/PgDCP/README.md

 Engineers writing applications should consider these PostgreSQL-native libraries:

+* [makeExtendSchemaPlugin](https://www.graphile.org/postgraphile/make-extend-schema-plugin/) merges additional GraphQL types and resolvers into a Postgraphile PostgreSQL schema using a similar syntax to [graphql-tools](https://www.graphql-tools.com/docs/generate-schema).
 * [uuid\-ossp](https://www.postgresql.org/docs/13/uuid-ossp.html) for UUIDs as primary keys
 * [ltree](https://www.postgresql.org/docs/13/ltree.html) for representing labels of data stored in a hierarchical tree\-like structure
 * [pg_trgm](https://www.postgresql.org/docs/11/pgtrgm.html) module provides functions and operators for determining the similarity of alphanumeric text based on trigram matching